-Porcupines are a widespread group of animals and inhabit almost every continent in the world except for Antarctica.
-They are divided into two families, old World porcupines, and new world porcupines.
+Porcupines are a widespread group of animals that inhabit almost every continent except Antarctica.
+They are divided into two families, old-world porcupines, and new-world porcupines.
 The new world porcupines are mainly found in North America and some parts of northern South America.

-Porcupines main defense is the quills which they use to deter predators.
-The quills are not poisonous, but can cause infections which can lead to serious injuries.
+A porcupine’s primary defense is the quills, which they use to deter predators.
+The quills are not poisonous but can cause infections, leading to severe injuries.

-These fantastic animals are one of natures little wonders so I wanted to find out if they were dangerous to humans and our pets.
+These fantastic animals are one of nature’s wonders, so I wanted to find out if they were dangerous to humans and our pets.

 Are Porcupines Deadly To Humans?

-When the porcupine wants to defend itself, it will raise and shake its quills.
+The porcupine will raise and shake its quills when it wants to defend itself.
 This behavior acts as a warning to predators.
-If the threat does not retreat, then the porcupine will be forced to charge at it and will use its quills.
+If the threat does not retreat, the porcupine will be forced to charge at it and use its quills.
 The quills come out on contact and can be left embedded into the skin of a predator or human who disturbs the porcupine.

-While porcupine spines are not poisonous, they can be very painful and quite tricky to remove too.
-The quills are laced with barbs or scales, and this makes them extremely difficult to remove.
+While porcupine spines are not poisonous, they can be very painful and tricky to remove.
+The quills are laced with barbs or scales, making them extremely difficult to remove.

-If you get spiked by a porcupine’s quills, it is best not to attempt to remove the quills on your own.
-It is much safer to go to a doctor or a veterinarian so that they can help remove them.
+If you get spiked by a porcupine’s quills, it is best not to attempt to remove them alone.
+It is much safer to go to a doctor or a veterinarian to help remove them.
 This will also cause less pain when being removed.

 Human beings are advised to avoid disturbing or upsetting porcupines.
 Porcupines do not attack unless they feel they are threatened.
-Their quills can get broken inside and will start to move around inside the skin.
+Their quills can break inside and start moving around inside the skin.
 This can result in deadly infections if you do not get the proper treatment.